h43lb1t0/abs-audiobook-recommender/README.md

     -   Scores are boosted by:
         -   **User Preferences**: Top authors and genres.
         -   **Collaborative Signals**: High ratings from similar users.
+        -   **Duration Matches**: Books fitting the user's preferred length buckets.
+    -   Scores are penalized by:
+        -   **Negative Signals**: Similarity to abandoned or low-rated books.

 See [RECOMMENDATION_ALGO.md](docs/RECOMMENDATION_ALGO.md) for a deep dive into the algorithm.